embulk/embulk-output-jdbc/README.md

 - **timestamp_format**: strftime(3) format when embulk writes a timestamp value to a VARCHAR or CLOB column (string, default: `%Y-%m-%d %H:%M:%S.%6N`)
 - **timezone**: timezone used to format a timestamp value using `timestamp_format` (string, default: UTC)
 - **max_table_name_length**: maximum length of table name in this RDBMS (integer, default: 256)
+- **string_pass_through**: if a value is string, writes it to database without conversion regardless of the target table's column type.
+Usually, if the target table's column type is not string while the value is string, embulk writes NULL.
+But if this option is true, embulk lets the database parse the string into the column type.
+If the conversion fails, depending on the database implementation, the task fails. (boolean, default: false)

 ### Modes